risingphoenixtc/shibashibase2/_bannerslides/10-general.md

 customtags:
   - slider-home-main
 ---
-Tai Chi allows our body and mind to release the demands of life and flourish.
+Practising Tai Chi allows us release the demands of life and flourish.